ylmazahmt/qbsolv-MRF/src/ICM/README.md

 Python script for running the model on ICM algorithm is 'icm_mrf.py':

-_(Note that to run it on an image image imput must be inserted in 'img' folder in root directory of the project.)_
+_(Note that to run it image input must be inserted in 'img' folder in root directory of the project.)_

 Afterwards following code snippet can be used to run algorithm on image desired: